deedy5/primp/README.md

     """Initializes an HTTP client that can impersonate web browsers.

     Args:
-        auth (tuple, optional): A tuple containing the username and password for basic authentication.
-Default is None. auth_bearer (str, optional): Bearer token for authentication.
-Default is None. params (dict, optional): Default query parameters to include in all requests.
-Default is None. headers (dict, optional): Default headers to send with requests.
-If `impersonate` is set, this will be ignored. cookies (dict, optional): - An optional map of cookies to send with requests as the `Cookie` header. timeout (float, optional): HTTP request timeout in seconds.
-Default is 30. cookie_store (bool, optional): Enable a persistent cookie store.
+        auth (tuple[str, str| None] | None): Username and password for basic authentication.
+Default is None. auth_bearer (str | None): Bearer token for authentication.
+Default is None. params (dict[str, str] | None): Default query parameters to include in all requests.
+Default is None. headers (dict[str, str] | None): Default headers to send with requests.
+If `impersonate` is set, this will be ignored. cookies (dict[str, str] | None): - Map of cookies to send with requests as the `Cookie` header. timeout (float | None): HTTP request timeout in seconds.
+Default is 30. cookie_store (bool | None): Enable a persistent cookie store.
 Received cookies will be preserved and included in additional requests.
 Default is True.
-        referer (bool, optional): Enable or disable automatic setting of the `Referer` header.
-Default is True. proxy (str, optional): Proxy URL for HTTP requests.
+        referer (bool | None): Enable or disable automatic setting of the `Referer` header.
+Default is True. proxy (str | None): Proxy URL for HTTP requests.
 Example: "socks5://127.0.0.1:9150".
-Default is None. impersonate (str, optional): Entity to impersonate.
+Default is None. impersonate (str | None): Entity to impersonate.
 Example: "chrome_124".
 Default is None.
             Chrome: "chrome_100","chrome_101","chrome_104","chrome_105","chrome_106","chrome_107","chrome_108",
                 "chrome_109","chrome_114","chrome_116","chrome_117","chrome_118","chrome_119","chrome_120",
                 "chrome_123","chrome_124","chrome_126","chrome_127","chrome_128","chrome_129","chrome_130",